Navigate to content

 ADMINISTRATIVE DATA

-Annual reports of enterprises are received from the commercial register of the Centre of Registers and Information Systems.
+Annual reports (AR) of enterprises are received from the commercial register of the Centre of Registers and Information Systems.

 DATA FROM OTHER STATISTICAL ACTIVITIES